gdaless20/PI_IN_THE_SKY/README.md

 Our final launch went really well and all of our code and ciruitry worked perfectly and survived the rough landing (parachutes suck).
-Super excited that we got such great values, went up to 179 meters which
+Super excited that we got such great values, went up to 173 meters which is 567.5 feet which was a great way to top off our project for the year.
+Our rocket flew high and pretty straight for the most part until the descent, which was a relief because when we did our second launch with wimpy B motors at the school we went up like 8 feet and our two of our fins broke off so when it was time to launch this time we ripped off the remaining fins so it wouldn't go off course.
+Our first launch was with two E motors, the second was with B motors and the final was with D motors.